 Each pincho has a cocktail stick in it and when you are done, the bartender counts up your sticks and charges accordingly.
 San Sebastian in particular is where you’ll find some incredibly creative and delicious toppings.
 So much so, you’ll hardly believe you’re just eating a piece of bread with stuff on it.

 Cheese and charcuterie platters are as you might imagine, a range of local cheeses and/or cured meats.
-Despite manchego being the best known, there’s more to Spanish cheeses than just that, with both hard and soft cheeses, blue cheese and using different milks.
+Despite manchego being the best known, there’s much more to Spanish cheeses than just that.
+Spanish cheeses include both hard and soft cheeses, blue cheese and are made using different milks.
 See my Spanish cheese plate for more on some classic Spanish cheeses.